deposition-cloud/air/README.md

 Ethically sourced under the [Atmosphere License](https://www.open-austin.org/atmosphere-license/)—like open source, for good.

-[^1] it helps to be hands on with interoperability between SaaS providers, hence working with multiple developer communities is in and of itself an exercise in depositing the cloud
+[^1] being hands-on with interoperability between SaaS providers, which means working with multiple developer communities, is in and of itself an exercise in depositing the cloud